Gastric Bypass Pre-op Instructions

 Gastric bypass surgery promotes dramatic, long-term weight loss by dividing the stomach into two smaller pouches.
 This procedure limits the amount of food that can be eaten, and minimizes the nutrients (and calories) that are absorbed by the body.

-Prior to performing gastric bypass surgery, our doctors, Fernando Garcia and David Vazquez, want to ensure that their patients are well prepared for treatment.
+Prior to performing gastric bypass surgery, our surgeons want to ensure that their patients are well prepared for treatment.
 Here, we go over the gastric bypass pre-op instructions that will prepare our Tijuana, Mexico patients for a safe and successful surgical treatment.

 In the Months and Weeks before Surgery